spatie/docs.spatie.be-old/resources/views/laravel-backup/v5/monitoring-the-health-of-all-backups/overview.md

 We recommend setting up a separate Laravel installation to do the monitoring, preferably on a separate server.
 This ensures you will be notified of unhealthy backups even if one of the applications you are monitoring is broken.

+We also recommend to use a central storage disk, like s3, for your backups when using the monitoring.
+You can still use monitoring for local disks but you'll have to add the monitoring to the app which runs the backups.

 To install the monitor follow the regular [installation instructions](/laravel-backup/v5/installation-and-setup).
 Instead of scheduling the `backup:run` and `backup:clean` commands, you should schedule the monitor command.